cellajs/cella/README.md

 pnpm install && pnpm quick
 ```

-You now have an implementation read web app!
-But without any unique functionality.
-Read the [Quickstart](/info/QUICKSTART.md) for that.
+You now have an implementation-ready web app 🤯!
+But ... without any unique functionality 🤓.
+Read the [Quickstart](/info/QUICKSTART.md) so you can build something unique quickly.

 ## Installation